Monash-FIT3170/2025W2-Commitment/README.md

 | Access Dev Container         | `docker exec -it 3170-build bash`  |
 | Access Haskell Container     | `docker exec -it haskell-api bash` |
 | Attach Container to Terminal | `docker attach <container>`        |

+# Deployment

+At the conclusion of **Semester 2 (2025) at Monash University**, the Commitment web app is accessible [via this url](https://commitmentfit3170.net/).

+For future contributions to this repository there are a set of steps needed to follow to set up deployment via the Github actions.
+Changes will be pushed to the production site whenever a PR is merged into `main` through the Github Actions pipeline.

+## Instance Setup

+## Nginx Setup

+## Github Setup

 # Other Useful Reading